 Imagine participating in a tennis or golf tournament.
 Cramming for a weekend is NOT going to help you win if you weren’t a terrific golfer or tennis player in the first place.

 The same thing is true for reading comprehension.
 If you have trouble with that part of the test, you’ll need to practice, practice, and practice some more, until your brain gets the hang of it and you feel confident that you can extract exactly the right info from a text when reading it fairly quickly, and answer a series of questions about it.

-For extra practice and confidence, you may find that the ASVAB Practice Center will prove to be a terrific resource.
+For extra practice and confidence, check out the ASVAB Practice Center and ASVAB Practice Center It’s a terrific resource.
 Take a look and see what you think.